fdb/slarg-website/research-week/2025/2025-06-26-conversations-on-practices-of-care.md

 * What motivates people to offer support?
 * What challenges and ethical dilemmas arise in this work?
 * How might we live—together—in an unfair world?
-* How can we move beyond charity toward mutuality, allyship, and shared struggle?
+* Can we move beyond charity toward mutuality, allyship, and shared struggle?

 The session is designed as a communal discussion, connecting experiences, practices, and reflections.
 It is open to anyone interested in mutual aid, care ethics, and collective solidarity.